gruntwork-io/terragrunt/docs/_docs/02_features/stacks.md

 cd root
 terragrunt run-all plan
 ```

+\* Note that the units _might_ run concurrently, but some units can be blocked from running until their dependencies are run.

 If your units have dependencies between them, for example, you can’t deploy the backend-app until MySQL and redis are deployed.
 You’ll need to express those dependencies in your Terragrunt configuration as explained in the next section.